Foundations of Descriptive and Inferential Statistics: Kolmogorov's axioms of probability theory

 \section{Kolmogorov's axioms of probability theory}

-\lb{sec:kolaxiom} It took a fairly long time until, by 1933, a unanimously accepted basis of {\bf probability theory} was established.
-In part the delay was due to problems with providing a unique definition of {\bf probability} and how it could be measured and interpreted in practice.
-The situation was resolved only when the Russian mathematician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Kolmogorov.html}{Andrey Nikolaevich Kolmogorov (1903--1987)} proposed to discard the intention of providing a unique definition of {\bf probability} altogether, but restrict the issue instead to merely prescribing in an axiomatic fashion a minimum set of essential properties any {\bf probability measure} needs to have in order to be coherent.
+\lb{sec:kolaxiom} It took a fairly long time until, in 1933, a unanimously accepted basis of \textbf{Probability Theory} was established.
+In part the delay was due to problems with providing a unique definition of \textbf{probability}, and how it could be measured and interpreted in practice.
+The situation was resolved only when the Russian mathematician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Kolmogorov.html}{Andrey Nikolaevich Kolmogorov (1903--1987)} proposed to discard the intention of providing a unique definition of \textbf{probability} altogether, and to restrict the issue instead to merely prescribing in an axiomatic fashion a minimum set of properties any \textbf{probability measure} needs to possess in order to be coherent and consistent.
 We now recapitulate the axioms that Kolmogorov put forward; cf. Kolmogoroff (1933)~\ct{kol1933}.